Possible Unconventional Surface Superconductivity in the Half-Heusler YPtBi

-Topological superconductivity can be realized by inducing superconductivity at the surface of a three dimensional topological insulator (3D TI) \cite{Fu2008}.
-This can be realized through interface engineering, or by using the surface states of a bulk superconductor \cite{Zhang2018,Clark2018,Nayak2021}.
+Topological superconductivity can be realized by inducing superconductivity at the surface of a three dimensional topological insulator \cite{Fu2008}.
+This can be achieved through interface engineering, or by using the surface states of a bulk superconductor \cite{Zhang2018,Clark2018,Nayak2021}.
 These mechanisms generally lead to time-reversal invariant topological states \cite{Fu2008}, and their critical temperature is determined by that of the bulk superconductor.
 An alternative approach, which expands the limits of these techniques, is utilizing flat surface bands which can support superconductivity without a proximity effect.
 Such superconducting surface states have been observed in KZnBi \cite{Song2021} and t-PtBi$_2$ \cite{Schimmel2023}.
-However, the topological properties of these states, particularly as related to the origin and nature of their superconducting properties, are not fully understood.
+However, the properties of these states, particularly the origin and nature of their superconductivity, are not fully understood.